Aba-Network/aba-blockchain-gui/README.md

 1. This repo (aba-blockchain-gui) must be under chia-blockchain repo.
 Make sure to install from source code (git clone...).
 2. Run the `sh install-gui.sh` as instructed in the previous step.
 This will clone the aba-blockchain-gui under aba-blockchain repo.
-3. Change directory into the chia-blockchain-gui subdirectory.
+3. Change directory into the aba-blockchain-gui subdirectory.
 4. Run `npm run dev:gui`

 **When developing, please:**